Multidimensional cost geometry: Comparative Analysis Between the Two-Dimensional and Manifolds

+{Thus, along the negative gradient flow, the cost $J$ does not increase strictly with $\tau$, and decreases strictly whenever $S\neq 0$. }

-\subsubsection{Illustrated trajectories on $M_x$}
+\subsubsection{Illustrated Trajectories on $M_x$}

 The following figures illustrate several features on $M_x$.
 The dark curve represents the zero-cost, while the light blue curve, when present, indicates the secondary locus where the Ricci scalar diverges.
 Levi-Civita geodesics are shown in rainbow colors, where the hue depends on the fractional part of the curve parameter $\lambda$ (in particular, the curve is red when $\lambda$ is an integer).
 Gray arrows indicate the gradient of $J$, relevant for the gradient flow.
-The same sets of items are shown in both $xy$ and $qr$ coordinates, (see Figures \ref{fig:multiplot1} and \ref{fig:multiplot2}).
+The same sets of items are shown in both $xy$ and $qr$ coordinates (see \mbox{Figures \ref{fig:multiplot1} and \ref{fig:multiplot2}}).
+Notice that these are by no means an exhaustive set for all possible behavior of the Levi-Civita geodesics.
+Geodesics can be defined with different initial conditions (position and velocity), and different parameter values $\alpha_i$, so they can approach the singular surfaces or travel off to infinity in different ways.
+Geodesics may approach the singular locus, and in some numerical examples, they can appear to "intersect" it for certain initial conditions (for example, $a=1/3$, $b=1/3$, $x_0=7$, $y_0=5$, $x_0' = y_0' = -1$).
+However, this is not a regular intersection.
+It reflects the breakdown of the geodesic equations near the singular set, where the Christoffel symbols become large.
+Therefore, the trajectories cannot be extended smoothly across the singular locus.

-The numerically computed geodesics (obtained in $xy$ coordinates) are substituted into the geodesic equations in $qr$ coordinates, i.e. into the left-hand sides of \eqref{qgeoqr} and \eqref{rgeoqr}.
+The numerically computed geodesics (obtained in $xy$ coordinates) are substituted into the geodesic equations in $qr$ coordinates, i.e. into the left-hand sides {(LHS)} of \eqref{qgeoqr} and \eqref{rgeoqr}.
 We define the residual by

-For an exact solution the residual is zero.
-In the numerical case it remains small (typically of order $10^{-10}$), except near singularities where the coefficients become large and errors are amplified.
+For an exact solution, the residual is zero.
+In the numerical case, it remains small (typically of order $10^{-10}$), except near singularities where the coefficients become large and errors are amplified.
 A larger value may also appear near $\lambda=0$ due to the numerical construction of the solution.
 The residual error for the configurations in Figures \ref{fig:multiplot1} and \ref{fig:multiplot2} are shown in Figure \ref{fig:residual_error}.